The Death of Solar Hot Water Timers and the Fronius Hot Water Relay

 - Feed in rates are not guaranteed

 - Off peak rates may increase

 - If you have a 10kW system, your solar may cover more than 70% of the hot water heating.

 - It may not be viable to connect your hot water system to off peak.

 However, it’s still important to have a chat with a solar consultant, work out your household loads and times they’ll come on, run through your bill, and work out if removing an off peak meter in favour of a relay is worth it.
 This is what we’re here for, and we’re constantly re-evaluating market changes to ensure when we come out to quote, we are offering the best, up to date advice.

-And remember, if anyone tries to sell you a timer, run for the hills.
+And remember, if anyone tries to sell you a hot water timer, run for the hills.

 Technical Sales Support